RMLio/prov4itdata-web-app/docs/REPORT.md

 we will re-evaluate DTP and how we can properly integrate our technologies.

-Below, a sketch is found into how we can integrate our technologies: the DTP Input-Service utilitary functions are reused to authenticate and fetch data, the RML processing component and Comunica engine are wrapped in a DTP Data model interface as a new generic DTP component.
+Below, a sketch is found into how we can integrate our technologies: the DTP Input-Service utility functions are reused to authenticate and fetch data, the RML processing component and Comunica engine are wrapped in a DTP Data model interface as a new generic DTP component.

 ![DTP Architecture Draft](img/dtp-architecture.png)

 ## Requirements

-We set out following requirements, and linked them to the specific sections of the features we currently support,
+We set out the following requirements, and linked them to the specific sections of the features we currently support,

 - Configurable data portability and Personalization (available using personalized RML Mapping documents to configure the data transfer, see [this section](#mapping-files-to-transfer-data))